Together let's plant some trees!

 You can view my forest and find out more about Ecologi on their website.
 My trees are only saplings at the moment but together we can make them grow!

-Specialist dog photographer serving Market Harborough, Lutterworth, Leicester, Rutland, Stamford and villages in Leicestershire and Northamptonshire;
+Specialist dog photographer serving Market Harborough, Lutterworth, Leicester, Rutland and surrounding villages in Leicestershire and Northamptonshire;

 Buckinghamshire, Berkshire, Oxfordshire and further afield